ddddwee1/TorchSUL/quant_instruction.md

 model.end_calibrate()
 ```

-After that, your model will run in (fake) quantization mode.
+After that, your model will run in quantization mode.
 The parameters are saved just by calling:

 ```python
 M.Saver(model).save('./quant_model/quanted.pth')